Sasha Zhoya

-Sasha Zhoya (born 25 June 2002) is a French/Australian athlete who represents France in international track and field competition, specialized in hurdling events.
+Sasha Zhoya (born 25 June 2002) is an Australian-born track and field athlete who specializes in hurdling events.
 Born in Australia, and of French and Zimbabwean descent, he represents France internationally.

-He is the current holder of three world under-18 best performances (110 m hurdles, 60 m hurdles, pole vault) and two world U20 records (60 m hurdles, 110 m hurdles).
+He is the current holder of two world under-18 best performances (110 m hurdles, 60 m hurdles) and two world U20 records (60 m hurdles, 110 m hurdles).

 Early life and background

-Sasha Zhoya was born on 25 June 2002 in Subiaco, locality of the southern suburbs of Perth in Australia, from a French mother Catherine Larbiose-Zhoya and a Zimbabwean father, Yonah Zhoya, so that he has the triple nationality Franco-Australian-Zimbabwean.
+Sasha Zhoya was born on 25 June 2002 in Subiaco, a suburb of Perth, to a French mother, Catherine Larbiose-Zhoya, and a Zimbabwean father, Yonah Zhoya, so he has the triple Franco-Australian-Zimbabwean nationality.

 Raised in Australia, he began athletics at the age of 8 at Melville Little Athletics, where his mother was a coach, and joined the Australian Institute of Sport at age 14.
 He is trained by Lindsay Bunn for sprinting events, and by Paul Burgess and Alex Parnov for the pole vault.

 He started training in France in 2017, at Clermont Athlétisme Auvergne, club of his mother's city of origin, where he is coached by Philippe d'Encausse for the pole vault.

-Holder of three passports and competing in both Australian and French youth championships, Zhoya had to decide which country he will represent in competition.
+Holder of three passports and competing in both Australian and French youth championships, Zhoya had to decide which country he would represent in competition.
 In 2020, he decided to compete for France.
 He joined the sprint-hurdles group of the French Athletics Federation at INSEP, supervised by Ladji Doucouré for the hurdles and Dimitri Demonière for the sprint events.

+He wins the Diamond League 110m/hurdles finals in Brussels in 2024, after his two victories in Paris and Rome.